ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/RefractionModelEffectiveRadiusMethod.rst

             :header-rows: 0
             :widths: auto

-            * - :py:attr:`~ansys.stk.core.stkobjects.RefractionModelEffectiveRadiusMethod.eff_rad`
+            * - :py:attr:`~ansys.stk.core.stkobjects.RefractionModelEffectiveRadiusMethod.effective_radius`
               - Effective radius used to compute refracted elevation.
 Dimensionless.
-            * - :py:attr:`~ansys.stk.core.stkobjects.RefractionModelEffectiveRadiusMethod.max_target_altitude`
+            * - :py:attr:`~ansys.stk.core.stkobjects.RefractionModelEffectiveRadiusMethod.maximum_target_altitude`
               - Maximum altitude of target for which the refraction will be computed unless extrapolation is used.
 Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.RefractionModelEffectiveRadiusMethod.use_extrapolation`
               - Flag controls whether extrapolation is used past the maximum target altitude.